openspending/fiscal-data-package/spec/index.md

 The data in your Data Package MUST:

 * Be in CSV format.
-* Have well-structured CSVs- no blank rows, columns etc. [Tabular Data Package][tdp] speels this out in detail.
+* Have well-structured CSVs- no blank rows, columns etc. [Tabular Data Package][tdp] spells this out in detail.

 *Note: you can store other data files in your data package - for example, you may want to archive the original xls or data files you used.
 However, we do not consider these data for the purposes of this specification.*